 The population estimate for the San Miguel Island stock of northern fur seals is calculated as the estimated number of pups at rookeries multiplied by an expansion factor.
-Based on research conducted on the Eastern Pacific stock of northern fur seals, a life table analysis was performed to estimate the number of yearlings, two year olds, three year olds, and animals at least four years old (Lander 1981).
+Based on research conducted on the Eastern Pacific stock of northern fur seals, Lander's (1981) life table analysis was used to estimate the number of yearlings, two-year-olds, three-year-olds, and animals at least four years old.
 The resulting population estimate was equal to the pup count multiplied by 4.475.
 The expansion factors are based on a sex and age distribution estimated after the commercial harvest of juvenile males was terminated in 1984.
 A more appropriate expansion factor for the San Miguel Island stock is 4.0, based on the known increased immigration of recruitment-age females (DeLong 1982) and mortality and possible emigration of adults associated with the El Niño Southern Oscillation events in 1982-1983 and 1997-1998 (R. DeLong, pers. comm.).
-A 1998 pup count resulted in a total count of 627 pups, a 79.6% decrease from the 1997 count of 3,068 (Melin and DeLong 2000).
-In 1999, the population began to recover, and by 2002 the total pup count was 1,946 (S. Melin, unpubl. data).
-Based on the 2002 count and the expansion factor, the most recent population estimate of the San Miguel Island stock is 7,784 (1,946 x 4.0) northern fur seals.
+A 1998 pup count resulted in an 80% decrease from the 1997 count (Melin et al. 2005).
+In 1999, the population began to recover, and by 2005 the total pup count was 2,356 (S. Melin, unpubl. data).
+Based on the 2005 count and the expansion factor, the most recent population estimate of the San

+Miguel Island stock is 9,424 (2,356 x 4.0) northern fur seals.
 Currently, a CV for the expansion factor is unavailable.